 On ecommerce sites, click-through rates (CTRs) reflect how many times shoppers clicked listings in their search results.
 Therefore, CTRs are an indicator of ‘purchase intent.’
 These are people more likely searching with the intention to buy, as opposed to those just browsing.

-So yes, you’ll want to keep up with Canada’s top Etsy keywords.
+You’ll want to keep up with Canada’s highest trending Etsy searches, of course.
 But for insight into what’s selling best on Etsy now, look to their click-through rates.
 It’s why we end our trend reports with a Monthly CTR Roundup.
-You’ll learn which top-ranked searches have had the highest CTRs most recently.
+You’ll learn which of Canada’s top Etsy searches have had the highest CTRs most recently.

 Roundup!
 Canada’s top Etsy keywords with 135%+ CTRs now

 Here for ideas of what to sell on Etsy?
 Then this is for you!
-It’s your insider access to which of this month’s 250 highest trending Etsy searches show the most purchase intent.
-Now, for these Roundups we draw our calculations exclusively from your most recent full month of data.
-Therefore, regardless of their 12-mo CTRs, these products should be what’s selling best on Etsy in Canada now.
+It’s your insider access to which of this month’s 200 highest trending Etsy searches show the most purchase intent.
+Note that these calculations were drawn exclusively from your most recent full month of data.
+So, regardless of their 12-mo CTRs, most of these products are what’s selling best on Etsy Canada now.
+Any related to Mother’s Day, add to a Keyword List for next year.

 Ranking #1-50